filakhtov/gentoo-use-docs/sys-devel/binutils.md

 Execute `make -k check` after the build is complete.
 Run test suites provided with a source code.
 This will extend a build time.

 This flag should normally be disabled as it is only useful for the Gentoo team, developers and testers.

+### zstd
+Pass the `--with-zstd` option to the configure script.
+Enable support for Zstd compressed debug sections for the `objcopy` tool (via both `--decompress-debug-sections` and `--compress-debug-sections=zstd`), as well as for the `addr2line` and `objdump --dwarf` commands.

+This flag should only be enabled if there is a need to deal with zstd-compressed debug sections.